 (Percentages of adults globally who agree)

+Flyless

 I DON'T FULLY UNDERSTAND THE BENEFITS OF ELECTRIC VEHICLES

-40% MEN 52% WOMEN
+MEN 40% WOMEN 52%

 I WORRY ABOUT NOT HAVING ENOUGH INFRASTRUCTURE (E.G. CHARGING STATIONS) TO SUPPORT ELECTRIC VEHICLES

+72%

+SERVICES AND TRUST EXPERIENCES

+PRODUCTS.

+PUBLIC

+POLICY

 CLIMATE CHANGE SCENARIO PLANNING CONTINUED

 These trends would likely have the greatest effect in our low-technology scenarios, where there would be a variety of electrified solutions (mild hybrids, hybrids, plug-in hybrids, battery electric and fuel cell vehicles).
 In such an environment, confusion between the options and trust in companies to provide the right solutions would be of greater importance than in an environment where one technology, because of technology breakthroughs, is likely to become predominant.
 Because of this, we considered the effects of these trends would be most challenging to overcome in the "Too Little, Too Late" and "One Size Does Not Fit All" scenarios.

-Climate Change Scenario Report 2020

-SCENARIO TREND OVERLAY TOO LITTLE, ONE SIZE DOES SPEED OF LIFE IS GOOD, TOO LATE NOT FIT ALL ADAPTATION WINS SPEED IS KEY Degree of Electrification TREND EFFECT OF TREND ON SCENARIO
+SCENARIO TREND OVERLAY

+TOO LITTLE, TOO LATE ONE SIZE DOES NOT FIT ALL SPEED OF ADAPTATION WINS LIFE IS GOOD, SPEED IS KEY

+Degree of Electrification Variety of higher-cost electrified solutions Low-cost electric solution

+TREND EFFECT OF TREND ON SCENARIO

-Below the Surface Pronounced Low
+Below the Surface Pronounced

+Green Paradox Pron ounced Low

 BUSINESS STRATEGY FOR A CHANGING WORLD

 Our leaders and experts evaluated each scenario and trend against our corporate strategies to assess our resilience to climate change and to confirm we are robust for potential futures.
 We identified seven key themes that emerged as critical to our success: Vehicles; Services/ Experience; Mobility; Facilities/Supply Chain; Research; Culture; and Policy Engagement.
 Our approach to these themes was discussed in our first report.
 Based on stakeholder input, this second report expands on trust, our technology and electrification plan, charging infrastructure, facility physical risk analysis, and pursuing a market-based policy solution.